jeppewelling/departuretimes/README.md

    departuretimes.dk and it should be possible to access the webservice locally.
    Alternatively change the wsgi settings file located in /etc/apache2/sites-available/departuretimes.dk.conf

-  - To install and setup the DepartureTime project, download the install.sh file and run:
+  - To install and setup the DepartureTime project, execute the two commands:

   $ wget https://raw.githubusercontent.com/jeppewelling/departuretimes/master/install.sh
   $ sudo bash install.sh